robcarver17/pysystemtrade/docs/production.md

 ### Managing your private directory

 Since the private directory is excluded from the git system (since you don't want it appearing on github!), you need to ensure it is managed separately.
+I have a seperate repo for my private stuff, for which I have a local clone in directory ~/private.
+Incidentally, github are now offering free private repos, so that is another option.
-I use a bash script which I run in lieu of a normal git add/ commit / push cycle:
+I then use a bash script which I run in lieu of a normal git add/ commit / push cycle, to commit both private and public code:

 ```
 # pass commit quote as an argument